dminear/ayso55.org/referee.md

 U10 and U12 - sign in to the [Region 55 Ref Scheduler](http://www.schedulesetc.com/referee/index.asp?id=reg55nhb15F) - all these games are in the region.

-U14 and up - -->
+U14 and up -
+-->

 sign in to the [Area K Ref Scheduler](http://www.schedulesetc.com/referee/index.asp?id=Area11KE16S) - these games are among regions.

-If you don't have an account then send an email to the Referee Administrator.
+If you do not have an account then send an email to the Referee Administrator.
 A [guide](/docs/Using-the-Region-55-Referee-Scheduler.pdf) to use the scheduler is available, but the link is different for every season -- use the link above or substitute the correct year in the URL.
 That is reg55nhb14F becomes reg55nhb15F for "region 55 north huntington beach 2015 fall".
 You get the idea.

 ### Referee Mentoring